babiryegrace20/OrchardPlanner-GPT-GenAI/prd_final.md

 1.  **Live Weather API Integration:** Replace mock data with OpenWeatherMap or similar to provide hyper-local, real-time context for the AI analysis.
 2.  **Multimodal Diagnostics:** Enable image upload in the Field Log.
 Using Gemini's vision capabilities, users could snap a photo of a leaf, and the AI would identify the specific pathology (e.g., Apple Scab vs. Powdery Mildew).
-3.  **Backend & Auth:** Implement Firebase or Supabase to store user logs and learn from historical data, enabling trend analysis (e.g., "You always get mildew in Block B in June").
+3.  **Backend & Auth:** Implement Firebase to store user logs and learn from historical data, enabling trend analysis (e.g., "You always get mildew in Block B in June").
 4.  **Offline Mode:** Implement PWA capabilities to allow logging data while deep in the orchard without signal, syncing when connectivity is restored.